haseebnqureshi/accelerated.api/README.md

 # Accelerated

 ## Modules
+- directive for basic CRUD for "items"
+- api CRUD for "items"
 - directive paywall tying to user auth (integrates with stripe, allows one-time purchase or recurring)
 - api email generation with html support (read .txt or .html to determine plain or rich)
 - emails in register & login flow